 Facial Recognition and Discrimination

-And since legal scholars have already -- extensively -- proven that police use of facial recognition is inaccurate and discriminatory (and plenty of lawyers and judges are worried that facial recognition violates privacy and free speech rights), it's no surprise that advocates
+Legal scholars have already -- extensively -- proven that police use of facial recognition is inaccurate and discriminatory (and plenty of lawyers and judges are worried that facial recognition violates privacy and free speech rights).
+It's no surprise that advocates

 Together with other activists and organizations, the IDH advocated for legislation that would prevent the Minneapolis Police Department from using facial recognition software.
 Ultimately, the ban passed!

 While this is a huge victory for digital rights, there's presently no nation-wide regulation on bias facial recognition software.
 Be encouraged, and remember:

 How Reliable is Facial Recognition Software,

 and Should it be Used

 Facial recognition technology allows the police to identify and surveil people (a) without their knowledge, and (b) without time or location limits, meaning we live in a new era of potentially limitless and nonstop surveillance.
 This police surveillance has a chilling effect on people’s 1st amendment rights to free speech, freedom of association, and participation in the political process and civic life

 from sharing their opinions; associating with those who have differing opinions; and participating in the political process, leading to a less vibrant and more tense social and political landscape